 A day-long academic fair prior to spring registration that introduces first-year students to academic majors, faculty, and co-curricular programming.

-A week-long series of events celebrating the Homecoming theme that includes opportunities for first-year students to participate in GC traditions and enjoy social events.
+A week-long series of events celebrating the Homecoming theme that includes opportunities for first-year students to participate in GCSU traditions and enjoy social events.
 The weekend culminates with a home basketball game with the coronation of the homecoming royalty in the Centennial Center.

-Georgia College requires all first-year students to live in university housing for a minimum of two consecutive semesters.
+Georgia College & State University requires all first-year students to live in university housing for a minimum of two consecutive semesters.
 This policy is based upon the university's belief in the importance of the educational benefits in self-government, community living, group discipline and the opportunity for relationships with faculty and staff members that campus housing provides.